coltdparker/bennie/README.md

 # Bennie - AI Language Learning Friend

-A beautiful, modern landing page for Bennie, an AI friend that sends personalized emails in the language you're learning.
-Features enhanced readability, accessibility, and a refined user experience.
+A beautiful, modern landing page for Bennie, an AI-powered language learning service that sends personalized emails in the language you're learning.
+Features enhanced readability, accessibility, and a refined user experience designed to convert visitors into customers.

 ## 🎨 Design Features